 8. Term and Termination

 8.1.
-This DPA shall become effective on the date of the last signature affixed below by the Parties and shall remain in effect for as long as the Processor Processes Personal Data on behalf of the Controller under the Principal Agreement.
+This DPA is effective as of Customer’s acceptance of the Terms of Service or execution of an Order referencing the Terms of Service, and remains in effect while the Processor Processes Personal Data on behalf of the Controller under the Principal Agreement.

 8.2.
 Termination of this DPA shall not affect any rights or obligations of the Parties which have accrued prior to termination.